 An intermediate or advanced studio course which focuses on throwing and advanced hand-building techniques.
 Emphasis is on discussion and analysis.
 May be retaken for up to 8 credits.
-Prerequisite: Art 241 or permission of the instructor
+Prerequisite: ART 241 with a "D" or higher.

 ART 261 Printmaking I (1-4)